LACMIP/emu/docs/_documentation/donating.md

 - **If you are donating a large collection**, be aware that a more comprehensive inventory may be requested _prior_ to the collection arriving at the museum, the purpose of which is to ensure LACMIP is the most appropriate repository for your fossils.
 - **Detailed locality information is highly preferred**, and may be provided by downloading and completing a copy of our [Locality Request Form](https://docs.google.com/spreadsheets/d/1v1xc2jFS-fva_YW_9lPM89yGpv7XCacIA1H0SAAgA8w/edit?usp=sharing).

 :warning: **Be prepared to provide evidence that all fossils to be donated were legally acquired, be this via personal collection, purchases, or otherwise.
 In the case of fossils from international localities, import/export documentation from the country/ies of origin may be requested**.
 Documentation may include, but is not limited to, copies of collecting permits, letters of permission to collect, and/or import/export documentation.
-While we aim to accomodate donations whenever possible, the museum reserves the right to decline fossils and other materials that are not well documented.
+While we aim to accommodate donations whenever possible, the museum reserves the right to decline fossils and other materials that are not well documented.
 {: .notice--warning}

 ## 2. Transportation
-Once the museum decides that it can most likely accomodate your donation, the fossils must be transported to the collection.
+Once the museum decides that it can most likely accommodate your donation, the fossils must be transported to the collection.
 There are two options:
 - Personal delivery ("hand carry") is preferred as this method minimizes the risk of damage or loss of the specimens during transit.
 - If hand carry is not an option, shipping may be acceptable in some cases. _Shipping is typically at the owner's risk_, and for this reason, the use of couriers (FedEx, UPS, DHL), insurance, and tracking numbers is highly encouraged.